amany9000/fvm-did-registry-contract/README.md

 https://www.trufflesuite.com/ganache
 ```

-* A wallet connected to polygon network, with Matic token in it.
-One can receive the Matic Test Tokens from their faucet.
+* A wallet connected to FVM network, with fvm token in it.
+One can receive the fvm Test Tokens from their faucet.

 ## Deployment